srinithhhi/BlockChain/README.md

-# BlockChain

 # Blockchain-Based Encrypted File Storage System

 This project is a decentralized file storage system that uses blockchain principles to provide secure, tamper-proof file management.
 It supports file uploads with AES encryption, RSA key protection, and records each transaction on a custom-built blockchain.
 The goal was to create a lightweight, serverless solution that ensures confidentiality, integrity, and controlled access to files.

 ## Features